How does cost affect access to healthcare?

 Uninsured adults and adults who are in worse health are twice as likely to report that they or a family member had difficulty paying medical bills

 Among adults, 1 in 9 (11%) stated that they or a family member had difficulty paying medical bills.
-However, 1 in 5 uninsured adults (20%) said they or a family member had difficulty paying medical bills.
+However, about 1 in 5 uninsured adults (19%) said they or a family member had difficulty paying medical bills.
 Insured adults reported difficulty paying medical bills at a lower rate.
 Even then, 10% of insured adults reported having difficulty paying medical bills for themselves or a family member.
-Adults with worse health report they or a family member had difficulty paying medical bills at over twice the rate of adults with better health (22% versus 9%).
-Black Americans had a higher share of adults in families reporting difficulty paying medical bills compared to all other race and ethnic groups (15%).

 Nearly half of adults worry about their ability to pay medical bills if they get sick or have an accident

-About half of adults (45%) report being worried about their ability to pay medical bills if they get sick or have an accident.
-Out of all race and ethnic groups, Hispanic adults were the most likely to report being worried about being able to pay medical bills in case of an illness or accident (62%), while White adults were the least likely to do so (40%).
+Out of all race and ethnic groups, Hispanic adults were the most likely to report being worried about being able to pay medical bills in case of an illness or accident (60%), while White adults were the least likely to do so (40%).

 Over 1 in 3 uninsured adults report not having a usual source of care